 Modelling Tool

-FINCoRE is a tool used to estimate the cost of capital for key electricity generation technologies in low- and middle-income countries.
+FinCoRE is a tool used to estimate the cost of capital for key electricity generation technologies in low- and middle-income countries.
 It provides annual estimates for up to fifteen years across 176 countries and ten major technologies, helping users understand how financing conditions vary by country and technology to inform project viability and investment planning.
 The tool features an interactive web interface that enables users to visualise global trends, compare countries and technologies, and project costs to 2030.

 More resources